 Our actions to cut emissions and mitigate climate risks have earned us a position on the CDP's "A List" for climate change for a fourth consecutive year.
-Our 2022 CDP scorecard is available on our website. as necessary to reflect changes in the cost of emissions.
+Our 2022 CDP scorecard is available on our website.

 Nearly 90% of our carbon footprint is in our value chain, accounted for in our Scope 3 emissions.
 We are working with our suppliers and other partners to better understand our Scope 3 emissions.
 We do this largely through the internationally recognised CDP Supply Chain Programme, and further integration with our sustainable sourcing pillar.
 In the past year we have re-baselined our entire Scope 3 inventory and recalculated all 15 Scope 3 categories for 2022.
 For further details see the Sustainable and Responsible Sourcing section on page 60.